 Opinion can be rather divided on whether disabled jobseekers should disclose their disability to a prospective employer in the application stage.
-It is a good idea to at least inform them so that, should the applicant be called for interview, the employer could make suitable arrangements.
+Your skills and experience are what matters most but it is a good idea to at least inform them because should the applicant be called for interview, the employer could make suitable arrangements.

 Today’s guest contribution is from Burning Nights